Colorectal Cancer Screening is the Best Prevention for Early Detection

 Our gastroenterologists ensure that you remain as comfortable as possible during the procedure.
 Conscious sedation relaxes the body and allows you to be awake and responsive throughout the screening.
 A colonoscopy typically takes less than half an hour for a thorough examination.
 After this outpatient procedure, you can be driven home to rest.
 Most people are back to regular activities the next day.

-If you’re over 50, get checked at least once a year.
-If you’re under 50, treat your body right by adhering to a reasonable diet, a safe consumption of alcohol, and attentiveness to your health that will carry over into old age.
+If you’re over 50, get a health checkup at least once a year.
+If you’re under 50, treat your body right by adhering to a reasonable diet, safe consumption of alcohol, and attentiveness to your health that will carry over into old age.
 Be vigilant about your health!

 In order to view the colon, it needs to be clear of fecal matter.
 The day before a colonoscopy, you’ll need to take a medication that will cause you to empty the bowel to clear it for the procedure.
 You’ll also be restricted to clear liquids during the preparation period, and you’ll need to fast for about 12 hours prior to your procedure.
 Learn more about Colorectal Cancer Screening preparation+

 About the Procedure

 A colonoscopy is performed under sedation on an outpatient basis and typically takes less than a half-hour to perform.
 During a colonoscopy procedure, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Ruth Montalvo, Dr. Jae Kim, Dr. Long B. Nguyen, and their providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will examine the large and small intestines using a colonoscope, which is a four-foot flexible tube about the width of a finger.
 The colonoscope has a camera and light, which allow them to perform a visual inspection of the colon.